agdturner/ccg-io/README.md

 ## Development history
 ### Origin
-This code began development bundled together with lots of other code developed for an academic research project.
-In September 2021, the io part was migrated from [agdt-java-generic](https://github.com/agdturner/agdt-java-generic) to begin a new life here.
-It might not change much, but this is part of a reorganisation of the developers libraries to make thing more lightweight and modular.
+This code was originally developed for an academic research project over a decade before it was migrated here from [agdt-java-generic](https://github.com/agdturner/agdt-java-generic) in September 2021 as part of a major code reorganisation.

 ## Contributions
 - Welcome.